-Meanwhile, the EHR has evolved dramatically, in both positive and negative ways.
-While most EHRs now have customizable tools that, if used optimally, can save physicians time, there are also many more unnecessary “clicks” and automated messages clogging up inboxes.
+Meanwhile, the EHR has evolved dramatically in both positive and negative ways.
+While most EHRs now have customizable tools that, if used optimally, can save physicians time, there are also many more unnecessary clicks and automated messages clogging up inboxes.
 The EHR burden is a major contributor to physician burnout, and it has become a problem that individual physicians cannot fix on their own.
-It is imperative for organizations to learn how to “tame” the EHR by implementing effective team-based care principles and responding to feedback for continuous system-level improvement.
+It is imperative for organizations to learn how to tame the EHR by implementing effective system-level policies and responding to feedback for continuous system-level improvement.

-- The volume of necessary work that needs to be done (but can be shared by nonphysician team members) (eg, chart review, order entry, documentation, inbox management).
+- the volume of necessary work that needs to be done but can be shared with nonphysician team members (eg, chart review, order entry, documentation, and inbox management)

-This playbook will focus on addressing each of these buckets so that individual clinicians and their practices can:
+This playbook addresses each of these buckets so that individual clinicians and their practices can:

-- Manage the necessary work by utilizing team-based care principles to offload inbox management, order entry, and documentation from physicians alone
+- Manage the necessary work by utilizing team-based care principles to offload inbox management, order entry, chart review, and documentation from physicians alone

 - Become more personally proficient at using EHR technology

-- Daily EHR users (eg, physicians, physician assistants, nurse practitioners, nurses, medical assistants)
+- Daily EHR users (eg, physicians, physician assistants, nurse practitioners, nurses, and medical assistants)